Google Recaptcha is a great tool for preventing spam and abuse of your website. It’s easy to integrate, effective and free. What’s not to like?

 However it’s yet to be tested in law, and so you would be advised to seek extensive legal advice before pursuing this approach.
 There are also many more implications when using a tool provided by Google – (a company with vast amounts of user data already and jurisdiction in the USA – where the law permits the surveillance of non-domestic citizens) compared to using a more specialised security company’s technology, who does not have access to this kind of data already, or have jurisdiction in the USA.

-Our current analysis is that it’s unlikely that regulators would tolerate this approach because Google ReCaptcha would likely fail to fulfil the proportionality principle, it also would likely fail to meet a legitimate interests balancing test.
+Our current analysis is that it’s unlikely that regulators taking a strict interpretation of GDPR would tolerate this approach because Google ReCaptcha would likely fail to fulfil the proportionality principle, it also would likely fail to meet a legitimate interests balancing test.
 A test which requires you to to consider the purpose, necessity and balance of applying legitimate interests.

 The tool works by gathering a large amount of personal data, it goes beyond a simple analytics tool that records pageviews and conversions.
 The tool analyses mouse-clicks, mouse-movements and whether the user is logged into a Google account already.
 The data could potentially reveal other personal traits about the user, especially if this visit data is combined with data from other websites serving the Google ReCaptcha code.
 There are solutions that help you minimise spam which rely on far less personal data such as HCaptcha or a combination of spam filters and honeypots.
 Therefore it would be difficult to to fulfill the proportionality requirements of legitimate interests.
 It also would be difficult to fulfill the necessity part of a balancing test.
 To quote the ICO: